emnify/product-docs/docs/quickstart/ordering-sims.md

-# Ordering SIMs from the SIM Shop
+# Order SIMs from the SIM Shop

 Here's how you can order SIM cards any time on the emnify Portal.